muscak/Facial-Emotion-Recognition/README.md

 ### Data Exploration

-We have 20,214 images consisting of three different image sets which are train, validation and test sets.
+We have 20,214 images which are 48x48 in size and with 3 channels (Red Green Blue), consisting of three different image sets which are train, validation and test sets.
 Each set contains four different emotions (classes) that are happy, neutral, sad and surprised.
 You may see some of the example images for each emotion from the training set below.

 <img src='Images/emotions.jpg' align='center' alt='Ramdom images from the training set for facial expression'></img>